 7. Eggplant Fries (3/5 NOMs)

-Eggplant fries is not something we were expecting to see at this upper-class Chinese restaurant.
-They had a nice crunch, and the seasoning was a bit too salty.
-However, not as impressive or stand out compared to other great dishes we had that night.
-We rather save space in our stomachs for other great nomnoms or maybe ordering again the things we love.
+Eggplant fries are not something we were expecting to see at this upper-class Chinese restaurant.
+They had a nice crunch, but the seasoning was a bit too salty.
+It wasn’t as impressive compared to the other great dishes we had that night.
+We would rather save space in our stomachs for other great new nomnoms, or maybe ordering the things we love again.

 8. Lobster Egg Foo Young (5/5 NOMs)